Recognize the Signs of Diabetic Nerve Pain in Time!

 < Previous 5 | 8 >

-This condition is one of many complications of diabetes, and may be also called diabetic peripheral neuropathy or diabetic neuropathy.
+This condition is one of many complications of diabetes, and may also be called diabetic peripheral neuropathy or diabetic neuropathy.

-The pain in nerves occurs when a diabetic patient has prolonged spells of high blood sugar levels, which can damage the nerves without becoming obviously hyperglycemic.
+The pain in the nerves occurs when a diabetic patient has prolonged spells of high blood sugar levels, which can damage the nerves without becoming obviously hyperglycemic.

 This condition usually occurs in peripheral regions or extremities, such as feet and legs, as well as hands and arms.
 The term “the diabetic foot” is related also to it.